merten-samuel/allMIS/README.md

 # allMIS
 A Coq development for the formalization of graphs and Tsukiyama et al.'s algorithm for finding all maximal independent sets of a graph.

-##Build instructions
+## Build instructions
 --------------------
 To build the project simply point make at the included makefile.

-##Known problems
+## Known problems
 --------------------
 Attempting to compile some of these files in Windows through the CoqIDE can cause the IDE to freeze.
 However, compilation works problem-free on multiple Linux distributions and OSX.

-The project was developed using Coq 8.4pl6 and compatibility is not guaranteed with other versions.
+The project is compatible with Coq 8.7.1.

-##File Descriptions
+## File Descriptions
 --------------------
 * **eqtype**, **fintype**, **index** - An implementation of 'indexed' natural numbers (IX n), the type of natural numbers less than some 'index' n.
 * **lex_order** - An implementation of a lexicographic ordering over sets of natural numbers.